mr-seifi/prompt-management/README.md

 4. **Push to the main branch to trigger deployment**:

-   The GitHub Actions workflow will:
+   The unified GitHub Actions workflow will sequentially:
-   - Run tests
+   - Run backend tests
+   - Build the frontend
-   - Build Docker images
+   - Build Docker images for both frontend and backend
    - Push images to Docker Hub
-   - Deploy to your server
+   - Deploy everything to your server in one go

 ### Manual Deployment

 You can also manually trigger the deployment workflow:
 1. Go to your repository on GitHub
 2. Click on "Actions"
-3. Select the "Deploy Prompt Management System" workflow
+3. Select the "Unified Deploy Process" workflow
 4. Click "Run workflow"

 ### Local Development vs. Production